 Now you can start creating your first automation test case.
 The first step is to open the browser for which you have to set the test configuration parameter.

 Then open the application URL inside that browser for which you have the readymade modules available in ’standard’ modules.
 Let us first set the test configuration parameter.
-Follow the below step.
+Follow the steps below.

 Step #9: Right-click on the name of the test case ‘ValidLogin’ and select the option ‘Create Test Configuration Parameter’.